mcneel/developer.rhino3d.com/content/en/guides/eto/required-tools/_index.md

 ## Hot Reload in C#

 Hot reload reduces the feedback loop length by avoiding re-compiling and re-running commands.
-You can change your UI instantly avoiding repetative and tiring re-compile cycles.
+You can change your UI instantly avoiding repetitive and tiring re-compile cycles.

 Within Rhino, Hot Reload is only available on Windows, and works best with Visual Studio.

-Outside of Rhino, Hot Reload works on both platformss as of net8.0 onwards, for Mac this means Visual Studio Code or other IDEs such as Rider.
+Outside of Rhino, Hot Reload works on both platforms as of net8.0 onwards, for Mac this means Visual Studio Code or other IDEs such as Rider.

 </br>